wrigjl/AuthorGuide/source/faq.rst

 Whatever Brad, How do I learn more about the instructor interface
 -----------------------------------------------------------------

-I have made a `very informal set of videos <https://www.youtube.com/channel/UCAfQvSLv5senKZHfaycIz8w>`_for just this purpose.
+I have made a `very informal set of videos <https://www.youtube.com/channel/UCAfQvSLv5senKZHfaycIz8w>`__ for just this purpose.

 Help!
 I cannot log in.
 Every time I try to log in, I have to reset my password!